 Jalapeno.
 Cajun sauce is known for its spiciness, and jalapeño is one of its reliable spice sources.
 Do you have heat tolerance?
 No worries.
 You can control the heat by adjusting the amount of seeds and the rib(the white membrane inside the jalapeno).

 For instance, remove the seeds on the white membrane if you want to keep your sauce mild.
 And add the flesh of jalapeño.
-On the other hand, if you want to make your sauce with a punch, add along with its seeds and the rib.
+On the other hand, if you make your sauce with a punch, add along with its seeds and the rib.
 But make sure to wear a pair of gloves to avoid any skin irritations.

 When you want the Cajun butter sauce with no heat but retain all the brilliant flavors, you may substitute jalapeño with the bell pepper.

 Cajun seasoning.
-I have used the homemade Cajun seasoning, however you may use the store-bought Cajun seasoning as well..
+I have used homemade Cajun seasoning.
+However, you may use store-bought Cajun seasoning as well.

 Flour.
 The flour helps to thicken the sauce and gives it a creamy consistency that is perfect for dipping or coating foods like meats or vegetables.

 Prepping.
 Firstly, mince the garlic.
 Cut the jalapeños and remove the core and the seeds.
 And chop the jalapeño finely.
 Reserve the seeds and the rib; you may add them later according to your heat tolerance.
 Now, set everything aside.

 Cooking.
 Place a pan over medium heat, add butter, and let it melt.

 Add minced garlic, chopped onion, jalapeno, and salt, and cook for about two minutes or until the garlic is fragrant.

 Then add the flour and stir for a couple of seconds or until the flour is cooked and slightly changes its color.